dlecona/GaussianElimination/README.md

       1) java gaussian sys1.lin
       2) java gaussian --spp sys1.lin

-    The first version will run the naive gaussian elimination The second version will run scaled-partial pivoting gaussian elimination.
+    The first version will run the naive gaussian elimination.
+    The second version will run scaled-partial pivoting gaussian elimination.

 # What I Learned
-  • Keeping track of many for loops to be able to manipulate the system of equations.
+  • Keeping track of many for loops to be able to manipulate the system of equations

-  • Improved my ability to search and find bugs.
+  • Improved my ability to search and find bugs

   • Improved familiarity with Gaussian Elimination